Fusion4Energy/F4Epurity/README.md

 Currently the tool supports specification of a point source or a line source.

 An example of how the tool would be used for a *0.05%* deviation in *Cobalt* content at the location with coordinates, *x=250, y=3124, z=10* is shown below.
-The path to the *VTR* file containing the input flux spectrum (ITER ex-bioshield, 5 group) is given and the assumed irradiation scenario is *SA2*.
+The path to the *VTR* file containing the input flux spectrum (ITER ex-bioshield, 5 group) is given.
+Note that the code expects the spectrum to be in the default format output by [F4Enix](https://f4enix.readthedocs.io/en/latest/index.html) e.g. "Value - ..", "ValueBin-...").
+The irradiation scenario is *SA2*.
 The deviation in dose is request at *1E6 seconds*.

 ```bash
 f4epurity --element Co --delta_impurity 0.05 --input_flux ./flux_spectrum.vtr --x1 250 --y1 3124 --z1 10 --irrad_scenario SA2 --decay_time 1e6